 I Fired My Doctor

 Through the years of failing health, frustration, and tests that came back “normal,” I learned to become my own health advocate.
-I read until I couldn’t read any more.
+I read until I couldn’t read anymore.
 I listened to as many podcasts on health as I could.
-I even enrolled in a Naturopathic Doctor program.
+I even enrolled in a program and became a Certified Natural Health Professional.
 I learned that no one is going to fight as hard for my health as I can.
 I fired my endocrinologist and began seeing a functional practitioner.
+I later fired that functional practitioner when she plateaued with my progress and found a new health team.
 I now question everything.
 I get second opinions.
 I listen to my body.
 And I don’t give up.

 What is Your Why?